insanelymacdiscord/Getting-Started-With-OpenCore/README.md

 While sharing the name, the config.plist in OpenCore, is very different from Clover config.plist, they **cannot** be mixed and matched.
 It is also not recommended to duplicate every patch and option from your clover config.

-First, duplicate the `sample.plist`, rename it to `config.plist` and open in your .plist editor of choice.
+First, duplicate the `sample.plist` (found in OpenCorePks's Doc directory), rename it to `config.plist` and open in your .plist editor of choice.

 The config contains a number of sections: